johnnyvalles/inf133-porfolio/readme.txt

     - Consulted with friends outside the CS/INF departments by allowing them to navigate the portfolio while providing feedback on the usability & design.

 6. Is there anything special we need to know in order to run your code?
-    - Nothing special.
+    - Site must be loaded from a server (e.g., VS Code Live Server) for the contact section background to load (NOT ESSENTIAL THOUGH).
-    - Tested the code by deploying it to GitHub pages to ensure it runs.
+    - Tested the code by deploying it to GitHub pages to ensure it runs (http://johnnyvalles.com/inf133-porfolio/).